 Sauvignon Blanc is much less widely planted than any of these but is enjoying increasing popularity, thanks to the bone dry, appetising but aromatically restrained style of wine pioneered by the likes of San Michele Appiano/St Michael Eppan.
 I was particularly impressed recently by Tiefenbrunner’s Kirchleiten 2006 bottling of Sauvignon Blanc.
 Tiefenbrunner, Hofstätter and Alois Lageder are other particularly fine individual producers in the region but San Michele Appiano is a co-operative winery, one of dozens (usually called Cantina Somewhere) run with passionate dedication to quality in this corner of the world.
 Indeed Alto Adige could claim to have the world’s greatest density of top quality wine co-ops.
 Terlano/Terlan is another co-op that is at the top of its game but others include those of Bolzano, Caldaro, Colterenzio, Cortaccia and Cornaiano/Girlan.

 Cantina Tramin is another reliable source.
-The sleepy village of Termeno/Tramin, is the birthplace of the Traminer white grape variety, also known as Gewürztraminer (spiced Traminer) for its heady aroma.
+The sleepy village of Termeno/Tramin, for long thought to be the birthplace of the Traminer white grape variety [see Wine Grapes – JR], also known as Gewürztraminer (spiced Traminer) for its heady aroma.
 Even today Tramin really is very good for Traminer, and has been waking up in response to a discernible fashion for this powerfully scented, full-bodied varietal wine throughout Italy.